rachelkhoriander/tech-task/tutorial/auth_with_github.md

 `scope`        | Space-delimited list of permissions that your application is requesting.
 If not provided, the scope will default to an empty list for users who have not previously authorized any scopes for your app.
 For users who have authorized scopes, GitHub will return a set of all of the scopes the user has previously authorized for the app.
 `state`        | Random string used to protect against cross-site request forgery attacks.

-In the code snippet below, the `client_id` is pulled from your application’s GitHub registration page, and the `redirect_uri` is identical to the `Authorization callback URL` you entered when registering your application with GitHub (see [Registering the Application with GitHub](#registering-the-application-with-github)).
+In the code snippet below, the `client_id` is pulled from the application’s GitHub registration page, and the `redirect_uri` is identical to the `Authorization callback URL` entered when registering the application with GitHub (see [Registering the Application with GitHub](#registering-the-application-with-github)).

 ```php
 //Redirects to GitHub authentication page, restricting scope to read-only user data.